 A felony or serious misdemeanor convict may be ineligible for a real estate license.
 Prior to the filing of any other paperwork with the commission, the act provides for a determination of moral character.
 A $25 filing fee is required for the Request for Moral Character form (Appendix D).
 The form need not be filed if there is no criminal record.

 A candidate is not barred from acquiring a real estate license by bankruptcy proceedings, civil judgments or criminal convictions.
-Nonetheless bad moral character according to the facts may cause the commission’s disapproval.
-In general, the integrity, trustworthiness and honesty of the applicant is not considered by commission until all licensing requirements have been met, which includes passing the exam.
+Nonetheless, bad moral character according to the facts may cause the commission’s disapproval.
+In general, the integrity, trustworthiness, and honesty of the applicant are not considered by the commission until all licensing requirements have been met, which includes passing the exam.
 For individuals concerned with this issue, form pre-filing is recommended.

 Candidates are required by the commission to indicate criminal convictions, except misdemeanor traffic violations.
 Nolo contendere (no contest) or guilty pleas to a felony are included.
 In addition, regardless of whether community supervision or probation has been granted after the suspension or conviction, the candidate should indicate if the time for appeal has passed or the conviction or judgment has been asserted on appeal.

 The commission checks the veracity of the candidate’s disclosure with the DPS.
 Denial of license may ensue for nondisclosure of a serious misdemeanor or felony.